|

 The New Riders of the Purple Sage received a Lifetime Achievement Award from High Times magazine at their Doobie Awards in September, 2002 and performed a brief set (which included "Loneseome L.A.
 Cowboy" and "Panama Red" with Peter Rowan) at the festivities at B.B.
 King's Blues Club in New York City.

-Henry's taken the breaks off and 2006 finds the New Riders of
+Henry took off the brakes in 2006 as the New Riders of

-the Purple Sage back on the road with a revived and inspired lineup,
+the Purple Sage went back on the road with a revived and inspired lineup,

 bringing the songs of John Dawson back to the ears of adoring